Flemish revolts against Maximilian of Austria: First revolt (1483–1485)

 1485 saw open warfare between the Habsburg prince and the Flemish.
 In January, Maximilian's army took Oudenaarde and subsequently defeated the forces of Ghent under their own walls.
 But when a mutiny broke out in his army, he was forced to retreat; French troops led by Crèvecœur then entered the city.
 The French, however, misbehaved so badly when in Flanders that they too were soon forced to leave for Tournai.

 The following summer, first Bruges and then Ghent saw a coup d'état in favor of Maximilian.
 On 21 June Bruges surrendered, acknowledging Maximilian I as its mambourg followed by a similar acknowledgment by Ghent a week later.
 Philip the Fair was returned to his father on July 6.
 Before the night of July 6 though, tensions continued in Ghent.
-Maximilian decided to follow advices that recommended moderation though, and sent Philip away first.
+Maximilian decided to follow advice that recommended moderation though, and sent Philip away first.
 On July 22, Maximilian returned for a final settlement and this time the city had to totally submit.
 He had 33 rebel leaders executed, many more banished, and the city's privileges were to be reviewed and revised by a committee.
 The archduke had made a reconciliatory treaty with Ghent.
 But in a month, he revoked the privileges he and Mary had granted to Ghent before, using the disturbance (considered minor by Koenigsberge) as the pretext.

-Second revolt (1487 - 1492)
+Second revolt (1487–1492)

 With the rebels in the Netherlands subdued, Maximilian again turned his attention to France and raised taxes in the rich Southern Netherlands to finance his military campaigns.
 Compared to the period of Maximilian and Mary's joint reign, the taxes levied on Flanders had doubled by 1487, while the seigniorage on silver coins had risen to 120 groats per mark (effectively 12%), up from at most three groats under Philip the Good.
 Inflation grew rampant, with food prices rising, in some cases doubling; epidemics decimated the population.

 Economic hardship and heavy taxation, combined with the failure of the military campaign against France, sparked a second revolt in Ghent in November 1487, led, like the previous time, by the weaver's guild.
 From Bruges, Maximilian, now King of the Romans, negotiated with Ghent the following month.
 But when Maximilian, sensing danger, attempted to call in his troops (that had been left outside the gates) in January the following year, the frightened city closed its gates quickly.
 The guilds of Bruges joined the revolt, demanding publicity of the grievances of the rebels (a.o., plundering of the country by Habsburg troops) as well as the decision making process.
 They forbade Maximilian from leaving the city, then in February imprisoned him after installing new municipal officials, loyal to Philip and executed one of Maximilian's ministers.

 Both the papacy and the Holy Roman Empire intervened in the conflict.
 The pope excommunicated the rebels and Maximilian's father Frederick III, Holy Roman Emperor, raised an army of 20,000 men in Germany that reached Flanders through Brabant in April 1488.